It was a college class that first convinced Peter Steward* that “God’s heart is for the people who are least reached.”

 He felt called to overseas mission work, and found himself drawn to the Arab world—particularly to an area in North Africa where less than 1 percent of the population is Christian.

-In the country Steward wanted to reach, evangelism is illegal and Christians cannot worship freely.
-The country is closed to traditional missionaries.
-In order to have a lasting impact, foreigners have to have a legitimate purpose for a long-term visa.
+But in the country Steward wanted to reach, evangelism is illegal and Christians cannot worship freely.
+Which means that the country is closed to traditional missionaries.
+In order to have a lasting impact, foreigners must have a legitimate purpose for a long-term visa.

 “Business opens doors to communities,” Steward said.
 “Everybody wants jobs.
 I think it’s the best answer for people who want to do work overseas.”

-In many ways, Steward explained, his goals are similar to those of someone working in church planting or traditional missions.
+In many ways his goals are similar to those of someone working in church planting or traditional missions.
 He wants to see his employees grow in health in all areas of their lives—spiritual health, financial health, relational health, and more.

 “I don’t have as much access to do Bible studies,” he said, “but feel like have more access with employees to ask about families, jobs, how they are doing with money.